the input values using the mask dialog box directly to block parameters

 underneath the mask, as described in Masking Fundamentals.
-The assignment occurs because the block
+The values are assigned, so the search

 that always occurs when a block parameter needs a value finds the